rubengp99/aftim-rest-api/README.md

 **Code:** 400 / **Message:** "The given ID is not valid"

 - ### Bad Request
-The route or the data have invalid format or dosen't exist **Code:** 400 / **Message:** "Bad Request"
+The route or the data have invalid format or doesn't exist **Code:** 400 / **Message:** "Bad Request"

 - ### Unauthorized